VectorHeavy · Air Traffic Control Simulator

 Columbia Regional is a mid-Missouri contract tower serving the university town between St. Louis and Kansas City.
 Two crossing runways handle the field: a seventy-four-hundred-foot primary and a crosswind runway, both cut into rolling farmland.

-Columbia is a general-aviation majority operation with a handful of daily regional jets to sequence in among the light traffic.
+Columbia is a general-aviation majority operation with a handful of daily regional jets to sequence in among the light traffic, a SkyWest, Lindbergh and Envoy feed.
 You work Columbia Tower.
 North flow lands and departs the 2; south flow uses the 20, with the crosswind runway as overflow.
-The northeast sector is fix-dense, fed by the real RNAV arrivals off the St. Louis and Kansas City routes, so most of your inbound work comes from that corner.
+The cycle publishes no arrivals here and no SIDs, so every IFR flight enters on the real approach feeders and every departure leaves on a heading you assign.
+The northeast sector is fix-dense, fed by the real RNAV waypoints on the St. Louis and Kansas City routes, so most of your inbound work comes from that corner.

 This is the Steady tier: a light board with just enough airline traffic to keep the pattern honest.
 A gentle on-ramp with a taste of scheduled service.